kortstin/JurassicParkAPI/README.md

 • FactoryBot and Faker issues when testing.
 May be related to installation issues.
 • When destroying a cage with dinosaurs in it, a FOREIGN KEY constraint failed error is thrown.
 This error needs to be gracefully handled.
+• Issue with some Rspec tests failing due to model validation conflict.
+Researching possible fix now.

 ## Technologies Used